What is an IPCA?

 Are there IPCAs in Alberta?

-Currently, there are no IPCAs in the province of Alberta but that does not mean there is an absence of Indigenous-led conservation initiatives in the province.
-Approaches to establish IPCAs are diverse and depend on the priorities and visions of the Indigenous Nation which may or may not include formal recognition of Crown law.
-IPCAs are Indigenous-led and the Nation may choose self-declaration as a route to establish an IPCA.
+Currently, there are no IPCAs in the province of Alberta.
+That does not mean there is an absence of Indigenous-led conservation initiatives in the province.
+Approaches to establish IPCAs are diverse and may or may not include formal recognition of Crown law.

 IPCAs can also be designated on federal lands, applying principles of Indigenous leadership in land-use plans to National Parks, National Wildlife Areas or National Park Reserves, as seen in the Northwest Territories with Edéhzhíe (co-designated as the Edéhzhíe National Wildlife Area and Dehcho Protected Area) and Thaidene Nëné (designated under Dene Law in 2019, with portions of the IPCA proceeding to be designated a National Park Reserve (NPR), a Territorial protected area (TPA), and a Wildlife Conservation Area (WCA).

-- Located in the northwest corner of Alberta, the Dene Tha’ First Nation hopes to achieve the protection and long-term management of the Bistcho Lake (M’behcho) region to create social and ecological resilience, while providing a refuge for future generations of people and wildlife.
+Located in the northwest corner of Alberta, the Dene Tha’ First Nation hopes to achieve the protection and long-term management of the Bistcho Lake (M’behcho) region to conserve caribou habitat, cultural sites and practices, and areas of high biodiversity and soil carbon, while enhancing food security and supporting the Nation’s Guardian Program.

 K’ihtsaa?dze Tribal Park, Doig River First Nation